Codaisseur/sequelize-day1-54/README.md

 1. Create a new migration to add relation
 2. Edit the recently created migration file to add new column

-2.1 Edit Seeds to add foreignKey
-3. Migrate and check the relation (Postico, DBeaver)
-4. Add the relations to the models (if you skip this step, query breaks)
-5. Query relations (use include)

 ```js
 module.exports = {
   up: async (queryInterface, Sequelize) => {